CatNewsHeadlines.com

 For more than 100 years, the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) has been improving animal, human, and environmental health through teaching, research, veterinary care, service, and outreach.
 Pet Talk is a service of the CVM.

-The Feline Veterinary Medical Association (formerly, The American Association of Feline Practitioners) are trusted leaders in feline health and welfare for the veterinary community and cat caregivers.
+The American Association of Feline Practitioners (AAFP) are trusted leaders in feline health and welfare for the veterinary community and cat caregivers.
 They support their members in improving the health and welfare of cats through high standards of practice, continuing education, and evidence-based medicine.

 International Cat Care is a charity founded in 1958 by a small group of very passionate cat lovers, who were compelled to do something about the dismal lack of information about cat health and welfare.
 Over 60 years later, we are still working hard to improve the health and wellbeing of all cats everywhere, working towards a world where each cat’s life experience will be as good as it can be.